apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Each component supports running multiple replicas to provide high availability and persistence.
-This field can be used to specify the desired number of replicas.</p>
+<p>Specifies the desired number of replicas in the Component for enhancing availability and durability, or load balancing.</p>
 </td>
 </tr>
 <tr>